Small-Cell Lung Cancer

 - Currently, cisplatin, etoposide, vincristine, doxorubicin, and cyclophosphamide are the most commonly used medications for the treatment of persons with small-cell lung cancer.

 - Standard treatment of small-cell lung cancer involves combination chemotherapy with a cisplatin-containing regimen.
-Treatment cycles are repeated every three weeks.
+Treatment cycles are repeated every three to four weeks.
 People receive treatment for four to six cycles.

 - Some doctors start radiotherapy to the chest as early as possible, while others may give it with the fourth cycle of chemotherapy.

 - Radiation and chemotherapy: Sequential-radiation treatment may be given, followed by chemotherapy.

 - However, in comparative studies, the earlier the radiation is started concurrently with chemotherapy (as early as the first cycle of chemotherapy), the better the outcome.

 - If the patient has limited disease, and has had a complete remission, of the cancer, radiation therapy may be given to the patient’s brain to reduce the risk of small-cell lung cancer spreading to the brain.
 This is called prophylactic cranial irradiation (PCI).
 It is usually given after the patient has completed the full chemotherapy, and radiotherapy (to the thorax).
 The radiation doses are low, and the treatment duration is short, so the side effects of this therapy are minimal.

 Treatment of extensive-stage small-cell lung cancer (small-cell lung cancer that remains incurable with current treatment options)